 - Star length: less than or equal to 60 percent.

 The image above is a good side by side comparison of the two different round diamond cuts.
-Notice the European cut has a small table, large culet, and short lower-half facets, while the round brilliant cut has larger table, smaller culet, and a much longer lower-half facets.
+Notice that the European cut has a smaller table, larger culet, and shorter lower-half facets as opposed to the round brilliant cut that has a larger table, smaller culet, and longer lower-half facets.